 In 2014, HOM undertook actions in solidarity with the children in Central African Republic by contributing a token to support on-going efforts to provide emergency humanitarian assistance and protection for children caught in the crossfire in Central African Republic.

 Central African Republic is surrounded on all sides by conflict-affected countries like Democratic Republic of Congo, Southern Sudan and Chad.

 The conflict displaced over half a million people in the capital, Bangui, alone.
 Children were badly affected by the upsurge in violence, forced to flee to overcrowded, unsafe temporary camps where they were vulnerable to violence and disease.
 A great majority of children suffered trauma, were torn from their homes, separated from their families and witnessed or experienced violent attacks.

 Conflict takes a terrible toll on children and on their access to a decent education, which for many is their principal hope of a better future.
 In many countries, government forces, militias and guerrilla groups continue to recruit, forcibly enlist and abduct children for use as soldiers.
 The injuries, psychological trauma and stigma suffered by many child soldiers compound the challenges they face trying to catch up on lost years of education.

 ‘Lest we forget,’ the phrase that sums up the spirit behind war commemorations, urges us not only to remember the war dead but also to strive to protect the thousands of children around the world who continue to be recruited for use as soldiers.

-As news headlines focus elsewhere, the United Nations has described the conflict in Central African Republic as the world’s most silent crisis.
+As the problems of Central African Republic fade from the headlines and public attention shifts elsewhere, the conflict in Central African Republic is undoubtedly the world’s most silent crisis.